BloomTech-Labs/underdog-devs-fe-a/EXAMPLE.md

 ## Another example for continuity.

-### This line wraps up devlopment of this feature.
+### This line wraps up development of this feature.